Dugu Qiubai: Fictional character biography

-- The Return of the Condor Heroes
+In The Return of the Condor Heroes

-In this novel, set in the late Song dynasty (c. mid 13th century), Yang Guo inherits Dugu Qiubai's Heavy Sword Technique.
-He encounters the Condor, a giant eagle-like creature that was once a companion of Dugu Qiubai.
-The Condor saves Yang Guo after he loses his arm, and leads him to Dugu Qiubai's Tomb of Swords.
-Yang Guo learns Dugu Qiubai's skills with the help of the Condor and inherits the Heavy Iron Sword.
-The Heavy Sword Technique has a rigorous requirement on inner energy, emphasising simple swings and moves accompanied by potent inner energy exertion.
-Although it lacks the fancy and stylish movements of typical swordplay styles, it is more effective than the most complicated form of sword attacks.
-When Yang Guo is learning this technique, he notes that he can break average swords immediately when he channels his inner energy into the Heavy Iron Sword during duels.
-The sword's weight would also boost the power of his swings and thrusts.
-Yang Guo masters the inner energy technique used by Dugu Qiubai and fulfils the requirement.
+This novel is set in the 13th century during the Mongol conquest of China.
+The protagonist, Yang Guo, encounters the Condor, a giant eagle-like creature which was once Dugu Qiubai's companion.
+The Condor saves Yang Guo, who has just lost his right arm, and leads him to Dugu Qiubai's Tomb of Swords.
+There, with the Condor's help, Yang Guo inherits Dugu Qiubai's Heavy Iron Sword and learns how to use it.
+The use of the Heavy Iron Sword requires much neigong as it emphasises simple swings and movements supported by strong neigong exertion.
+Although it lacks the fancy and stylish movements of typical swordplay styles, it is extremely effective.
+When Yang Guo is learning this technique, he realises he can break average swords immediately when he channels his neigong into the sword during duels.
+The sword's weight also boosts the power of his swings and thrusts.

-- The Smiling, Proud Wanderer
+The Smiling, Proud Wanderer

-Dugu Qiubai's swordplay technique, the Nine Swords of Dugu, is featured in this novel.
-The protagonist, Linghu Chong, learns this technique from the reclusive swordsman Feng Qingyang, and uses it to counter its "evil" counterpart, the Bixie Swordplay (辟邪劍法).
+This novel features the Nine Swords of Dugu, a set of nine sword stances created by Dugu Qiubai.
+The protagonist, Linghu Chong, learns it from the reclusive swordsman Feng Qingyang and uses it to counter the Bixie Swordplay used by the villains.

-- The Deer and the Cauldron
+The Deer and the Cauldron

-In a very brief inner monologue, Chengguan, a knowledgeable but naïve Shaolin monk, ponders about two great swordsmen in the past who fought with swords without following any defined stances: Dugu Qiubai and Linghu Chong.
+This novel is set in 17th-century China during the Qing dynasty.
+In a brief inner monologue during a conversation with the protagonist Wei Xiaobao, the Shaolin monk Chengguan ponders about two great swordsmen in the past who had fought without following any particular stances: Dugu Qiubai and Linghu Chong.